Han Hyo-joo: Personal life

 Han is trilingual; she is able to speak fluently in Korean, English, and Japanese.
 She has displayed her linguistic proficiency in various productions and acting projects across the Korean, Japanese entertainment industry and Hollywood.
 Han also plays the piano and guitar.
 She sang and performed both instruments to a live audience of over 2,000 people at her concert fan meeting in Japan.

 Additionally, Han is known to like exercising and keeping fit in her spare time.
 She enjoys a variety of sports including golf, tennis, cycling and running.
 Her athletic prowess has allowed her to transition seamlessly into more action-heavy acting roles in her thirties, such as Treadstone, The Pirates 2, Happiness and Moving.
 She has also learnt free-diving as a hobby and took part in the annual World Triathlon Cup in 2023, held in Tongyeong.

 Han is an avid dog lover; she has stated that she aspired to become a veterinarian when she was younger.
 She currently lives with a white Maltese puppy.
+A Catholic, Han also studied Buddhism for six months.

 Philanthropy

 In May 2022 on Children's Day, Han donated ₩100 million to Asan Medical Center.
 It will be used for the cost of treatment such as surgery so that young patients do not miss treatment due to economic burdens.
 She had also donated ₩50 million in 2021.

 In July 2023, Han donated ₩50 million to flood victims via the Hope Bridge Korea Disaster Relief Association.
 She was quoted as saying, "I can't dare to imagine the sadness of those affected by the sudden heavy rain across the country.
 I sincerely hope that the flood victims can recover their lives as soon as possible."

 In February 2024, the Community Chest of Korea announced that Han had donated ₩50 million to the nonprofit organization on her birthday.
 She had already donated over ₩100 million to the organization in 2022, and was named a member of the Honor Society.
 Her donation will be used to support facilities for single mothers and educational programs.

 Since 2013, Han has also established the "Hyo-joo Fund" at the Seoul Social Welfare Foundation to support the livelihood of the elderly and cultural experiences for underprivileged children and youth.
 Her donations to various causes over the years have included the restoration efforts following forest fires in Gangwon Province, disaster relief for COVID-19, and donating her appearance fee from the show Hometown Flex to the New Life Support Center in her hometown of Cheongju.

+In June 2026, Han Hyo-joo donated ₩50 million to Join Together Society (JTS), an international humanitarian organization.
+According to her agency, the donation will be used to support children around the world, including efforts to combat hunger and provide educational opportunities.
+Han has also participated in charitable activities, including a fundraising campaign organized by JTS in Seoul in May 2026.